This accessibility statement applies to Cheltenham Borough Council’s main website, cheltenham.gov.uk, and connected sites listed below:

 Idox Public Access

-• there are instances of non-unique HTML IDs, which is invalid mark-up, which affects how screen readers parse and announce the page content.
-This fails success criterion 4.1.1 parsing
+- There are instances of non-unique HTML IDs, which is invalid mark-up.
+This affects how screen readers parse and announce the page content.
+This fails WCAG success criterion 4.1.1 - Parsing

-• headings on some pages are not in a logical hierarchy order, which can affect how content is announced by screen reader technology and keyboard-only navigation.
-This fails success criterion 2.4.6 headings and labels
+- Some page headings are not in a logical hierarchy order, which can affect how content is announced by screen reader technology and keyboard-only navigation.
+This fails WCAG success criterion 2.4.6 – Headings and Labels

-• the re-Captcha widget does not use sufficient colour contrast for some elements and may be difficult to use with the keyboard.
-This fails success criteria 1.4.3 contrast (minimum) and 2.1.1 keyboard
+- The reCAPTCHA widget does not use sufficient colour contrast for some elements and may be difficult to use with the keyboard.
+This fails WCAG success criteria 1.4.3 – Contrast (Minimum) and 2.1.1 – Keyboard

 Content that’s not within the scope of the accessibility regulations